Non-Discrimination and Affirmative Action by Federal Contractors and Federally Assisted Construction Contractors (17.301)

 17.301

-Types of Assistance
+Type(s) of Assistance Offered

-Investigation of Complaints.
+Investigation of Complaints

 Applicant Eligibility

 Complaints against Federal contractors and federally assisted construction contractors which allege employment discrimination on the basis of race, sex, religion or national origin, may be filed with OFCCP.
-In addition, any employee, former employee, or applicant for employment with a Government contractor who believes he or she has been the subject of discrimination on the basis of disability or covered veteran status may file an individual complaint of discrimination.
+In addition, any employee, former employee, or applicant for employment with a Government contractor who believes he or she has been the subject of discrimination on the basis of disability or covered veteran status may file a complaint of discrimination.
 Program benefits are available to applicants and employees of Federal contractors performing work in the United States; including the District of Columbia, the Commonwealth of Puerto Rico, the Panama Canal Zone, and the possessions of the United States (Virgin Islands, Guam, American Samoa, Trust Territories of the Pacific).
 Applicants and employees who were recruited in the United States by a Federal contractor to perform work outside of the United States are also covered.

 Beneficiary Eligibility